 So how do we combat it?
 I’ve explored various tips and tricks over the last few months, many of which have been successful for me.
-Sometimes it can take a while to recover from the burn out, but the top four tips that I’ve outlined below are certainly worth implementing.
+Sometimes it can take a while to recover from the burn out.
+However, the top four tips that I’ve outlined below are certainly worth implementing.

 1 – Video Optional